About this policy

 Use and disclosure of your personal information

-The PWSS may use and disclose the personal (including sensitive) information we collect about you, for the purposes for which it was collected for our functions and activities as explained above including to:
+The PWSS may use and disclose the personal (including sensitive) information we collect about you, for the purposes for which it was collected as explained above, including to:

 Where you have expressly provided consent, we may disclose your personal information to:

-- your employer for other work-related support managed by them, where you have asked the PWSS to support you in accessing it;
+- Your employer or the Department of Finance for other work-related support managed by them, where you have asked the PWSS to support you in accessing it;

-- where you have initiated a workplace review, other individuals who are the subject of or in the workplace connected to or who participate in a workplace conflict you have reported– they will first be required to enter into a good faith confidentiality deed to keep your information confidential; and
+- Where you have initiated a workplace review, other individuals who are the subject of, in the workplace connected to, or who participated in the workplace conflict you have reported – they will first be required to enter into a good faith confidentiality deed to keep your information confidential; and

 Disclosure of your sensitive information